amogorkon/justuse/README.md

 - [x] decorate *everything* callable recursively via pattern matching, aspect-orientation made easy (except closures, those are *hard*)
 - [x] return a given default if an exception happened during an import, simplifying optional dependencies
 - [x] safe hot auto-reloading of function-only local modules - a REPL-like dev experience with files in jupyter and regular python interpreters
-- [x] safely auto-install version-tagged pure python packages from PyPI (packages with C-extensions like numpy don't work yet)
+- [x] safely auto-install version-tagged pure python packages from PyPI
 - [x] have multiple versions of the same package installed and loaded in the same program without conflicts
 - [x] auto-install packages with C-extensions and other precompiled stuff
 - [x] no-hassle inline auto-installation of (almost) all conda packages